 I owe undying thanks to Ted Fagin: affable neighbor, gentleman gambler, anarchist, bibliophile and Dog Soldier: the mentor I prayed for and now grieve.
 Cheerily, he set aside his terminal affliction and grave misgivings about the content of this book, to mentor me English.
-Thanks also to sister Leslie who landscaped my prose after Ted had undertaken its civil engineering, to Karen for calling me beyond my comfort zone, and to Jill for her passion for fairness.
+Thanks also to sister Leslie who landscaped the prose after Ted had undertaken its civil engineering, to Karen for calling me beyond my comfort zone, and to Jill for her passion for fairness.

 My best friends, Doug Dean and Paul Lackman, plowed through rough drafts of this text and offered me many more suggestions than their few attributions suggest ― Doug, from first drafts until his regretted demise so painfully long ago, and Paul more recently.